mna/pigeon/design_docs/vm.md

 ✓ RESTORE : pop P stack value, restore the parser's position.
 ✓ RESTOREIFF : pop P, restore the parser's position if peek of top V stack value is FAIL, otherwise discard P.
 ✓ RETURN : pop I, jump to this instruction.
-• STOREIFT N : pop top V stack value, if V is not FAIL store it in the current variable stack under label at index N, push V back on the V stack.
+✓ STOREIFT N : pop top V stack value, if V is not FAIL store it in the current variable stack under label at index N, push V back on the V stack.
 ✓ TAKELORJUMP N : pop L, take one value off of the array of integers and push that value on the I stack, push L back.
 If L is empty, don't push anything to I, jump to N.
-✓ TRUEIFF : pop top V stack value, push TRUE if V is FAIL, FALSE otherwise.

 ## Examples